Puli: Dog Breed Profile and Information

 The constant practice would make the process more manageable since it requires squeezing out moisture from the cord and using a dryer to dry out all the wetness.

-It’s crucial that the cords are completely dried out after bathing.
-This is because damp or wet cords can mildew.
+The cords must be completely dried out after bathing.
+This is because damp cords can mildew.

-It’s important that you thoroughly brush your dog down to its skin if you do choose not to let your Puli’s coat form cords.
+It’s important to thoroughly brush your dog down to its skin if you choose not to let your Puli’s coat form cords.
 At least once a week is necessary for this exercise.

-You are also presented with the option of keeping your pet’s coat long or clipped short.
+You are also given the option of keeping your pet’s coat long or clipped short.

 Pulik usually have their hair hanging over their eyes when their coats are corded.
 Some owners use clips or hair bands to keep hair from blocking their dog’s eyes, but it’s hardly necessary.

-Pulik are able to see right through the hair covering their eyes as if they are peeking through beaded curtains or window blinds.
-An old Hungarian adage has it that “Pulik, through their hair, sees better than you.”
+Pulik can see right through the hair covering their eyes as if they are peeking through beaded curtains or window blinds.
+An old Hungarian adage is that “Pulik, through their hair, sees better than you.”

-This is a highly intelligent dog, and trainers could adopt positive methods to teach them plenty of fun tricks.
-It’s also vital that they are socialized early enough (puppies) to help develop the dog’s confidence.
+This is a highly intelligent dog; trainers could adopt positive methods to teach them plenty of fun tricks.
+They must also be socialized early enough (puppies) to help develop the dog’s confidence.

 Common Health Problems

-Like many purebred dogs, Pulik are exposed to a few genetic complications.
+Like many purebred dogs, Pulik is exposed to a few genetic complications.
 Responsible and reputable breeders ought to test their adult Pulik before breeding them.

 This guarantees that diseases aren’t inherited or passed on to their puppies.